 But there’s more, what if I told you that bluffing and deception was so baked into the core of Battle for Rokugan that every round you’ll have access to a blank bluff token.
 Usually, after a token is resolved on the board, it is removed from play for the rest of the game.
 The bluff token when revealed returns to your hand of combat tokens.
 It’s available to you every round and can be crucial to your strategy.
 It’s a token that can do everything.
 You can defend a border, by positioning your bluff token to attack across it, thereby blocking your opponent from placing a token on that border.
 Trick your opponent into wasting their only Shugenja card by threatening a raid.
 Feint an attack on a territory to spread your opponents defence.
 You’ll always want to do more than your tokens allow.
 You can’t defend every one of your territories under threat of attack while still attacking yourself.
 In this way, without realising, players will call bluffs, they accept that they can’t hold the territory and so don’t bother committing forces in defence.
 That’s when bluffs go bad.

 The success of the bluff token lies in the mind and actions of your opponents.
 To play it, you’re giving up the opportunity to play a combat token with an actual game effect.
-Yes, your opponent spent one of their tokens to defend a phantom attack but it still counts as a successful defence giving them an honour and a defensive bonus to future battles in that province.
+Yes, your opponent spent one of their tokens to defend a phantom attack but it still counts as a [successful defence] giving them honour and a defensive bonus to future battles in that province.
 The bluff token is versatile, but it’s only one tool in your arsenal, and if you don’t make use of it properly, you’re wasting your actions.
 In a game you get to place 25 tokens (5 tokens each round, over 5 rounds), if you bluff every round, that’s a 5th of your actions gone.
 Every decision has weight in Battle for Rokugan, you should never bluff for the sake of it.

 The bluff token even plays into the thematic flavour of the clans.
 Every clan has a unique ability.
 The Lion clan get a special bluff token.
 When played in defence, this token is not removed and contributes defensive strength during the resolution phase.
 It’s not a hugely exciting ability.
 However, always having 2 defensive strength available suddenly means that your loathed to use the bluff token for anything else.
 This brilliant bit of design gently prods the player away from elaborate bluffs and into the more straightforward strategies of the honourable Lion clan.
 It’s so effective that I hate playing the Lion Clan.
 I want to best my opponent with clever ploys, but so often the defensive bonus is too good to be thrown away to feint an attack.